bilalilyasjhandir/Simple-Neural-Network/README.md

-# Simple-Neural-Network-Single-Layer
+# Simple-Neural-Network
-It is a simple neural network (single layer) built using Python
+It is a simple neural network (both single and multi layer) built using Python